KFI: Transition to talk format

 By the mid-1980s ratings began to slip, as music listening switched to the FM band.
 In the spring of 1984, KFI was ranked 28th in the Los Angeles Arbitron ratings, ahead of only KHJ among the market's AM music stations.
 KFI moved the music to more of a soft gold-based AC and began to play less of it.
 The talk shows moved from a blend of entertainment, comedy, and lifestyle to more political issues.

-Writer/producer John Thomas was assigned to Lohman & Barkley in 1984 and helped raise their ratings for the morning show to a tie for #1 in the 25-54 demographic in Fall 1985.
+Writer/producer John Thomas was assigned to Lohman & Barkley in 1984 and helped raise their ratings for the morning show to a tie for No. 1 in the 25-54 demographic in Fall 1985.
 Shortly after Thomas left KFI for WLS in Chicago the morning show fell apart.
 Barkley split off from the morning show to go to KABC.

 The music was dropped in 1988 as KFI evolved to an issues-oriented talk format.
 The first hosts were psychologist Dr. Toni Grant, TV game show host Geoff Edwards and Tom Leykis hosted a politically oriented "combat radio" program.

 Competitor KABC, which had been doing talk radio for some time, sued KFI in U.S. District Court to have KFI cease and desist using the term "Talk Radio" with the call letters.
 Therefore, the slogan More Stimulating Talk Radio was created.
 Rush Limbaugh's nationally syndicated conservative talk show replaced Edwards in 1988 after Edwards refused to play promotional spots for the controversial Leykis show.